kookkui/SoloRPGs/Path of the Aram Thyr/PCs/Téa'lad Kylha.md

 Spell1time: 1 Action
 Spell1descript: A sudden burst of pure Light Ara blinds every character within range for 1 turn.
 Blinded characters have Disadvantage with all their actions.
 Spell1AFF: Light
-Spell2: Flood of Darkness ↯
+Spell2: Luminous Surge ↯
 Spell2cost: 8 Ara
 Spell2range: "Range: 10 feet cone"
 Spell2time:
-Spell2descript: Pure Darkness Ara erupts from  the character’s hands, dealing D8 damage to all creatures in the area.
+Spell2descript: Pure Light Ara erupts from  the character’s hands, dealing D8 damage to all creatures in the area.
-Spell2AFF: Darkness
+Spell2AFF: All
 Anlach1:
 Anlach1essence:
 Anlach1uses: